 2. Decide if the time is right

+- Your renewal date is in the distant future.
 It also might not be a good time to switch if you have a long time before your renewal.
 You may have to pay penalties that could make changing policies less worth it.